MetPX/sarracenia/doc/mesh_gts.rst

 - permit ad-hoc exchanges among members across the RMDCN without having to involve third parties.

-- can function with only *anonymous* exchanges, to eliminate the need for authentication entirely.
+- can function with only *anonymous* exchanges, to eliminate the need for authentication entirely. additional explicit authentication is available if desired.

 - provide a like-for-like mechanism to supplant the traditional GTS (similar performance to existing GTS, no huge efficiency penalties).

+- in contrast to current GTS: no product size limit, can function with any format. inserting data is a matter of picking a file hierarchy (name)

-- transparent (can see what data is on a node, without requiring human exchanges).
+- transparent (can see what data is on any node, without requiring human exchanges).
   (Authorized persons can browse an FTP/SFTP/HTTP tree).

 - enable/support arbitrary interconnection topologies among NC/DCPC/GISCs